-- 4 Pack your essentials in your carry-on.
-Sometimes luggage misses the flight connection or gets lost. - I suggest that you leave your laptop computer at home.
-Bring a notepad and pen instead-these are easier to carry and less likely to get stolen! - 4 "Don't bring the House": one medium-sized suitcase and a day pack should be sufficient. - We will be traveling with public transportation- trains, trams, and buses.
-You must be able to handle what you bring. - Carry a daypack for water, snacks, and an umbrella or rain jacket. - Leave space in the "outbound" suitcase for "inbound" souvenirs!
+- Pack your essentials in your carry-on.
+These include medications, vitamins, contact lens items, and a change of clothing.
+Sometimes luggage misses the flight connection or gets lost. - If you choose to bring your laptop or phone, take greater care than on campus.
+Use the safes in your rooms. - Full-sized note pad with paper and pen for meetings and classes. - Jacket and sun lotion; we'll be spending a lot of time outdoors. - Understand your international calling plan and don't forget your chargers. - European (220) converter/adaptor if you bring your own hair dryer or razor.
+Some hotels have hair dryers. - # "Don't bring the House": one medium-sized suitcase and a day pack should be sufficient. - We will be traveling with public transportation- trains, trams, and buses.
+You must be able to handle what you bring. - Carry a daypack with water, snacks, and an umbrella or rain jacket. - Leave space in the "outbound" suitcase for "inbound" souvenirs!